bdowsett/WeatherApp/README.md

 }`

 ## Approach
-This is my first app using Compose and Compose Navigation, given more time I would restructure the composables to just take uiState and uiEvents as params, as it is I am passing viewmodel and navcontroller
+This is my first app using Compose and Compose Navigation, given more time I would restructure the composables to just take uiState and uiEvents as params, as it is I am passing viewmodel and navcontroller and this isn't the cleanest approach.
+I would also spend further time on finessing the UI.

 ## Project Structure